dcloudio/hbuilderx-extension-docs/en/Tutorial/PluginsInstall.md

-# Plug-in installation
+# Plugin installation

 ### Install plugin

-After HBuilderX is started, click the menu [Tools] [Plugin Installation] to open the plug-in installation window.
+In HBuilderX, click the menu [Tools] [Plugin Installation] to open the plugin installation window.

-In addition to the plug-in shown in the figure below, other plug-ins，go to[market](https://ext.dcloud.net.cn/?cat1=1&cat2=11&orderBy=TotalDownload) download.
+In addition to the core plugins shown in the figure below, please go to [plugin market](https://ext.dcloud.net.cn/?cat1=1&cat2=11&orderBy=TotalDownload) to download other plugins.

 <img src="/static/snapshots/tutorial/plugins_install_en_1.png" style="zoom: 45%;border: 1px solid #eee;border-radius: 20px;"/>

-### Installed plugin
+### Installed plugins

-The installed plug-ins of HBuilderX will be displayed in [Installed plug-ins].
+The installed plugins of HBuilderX will be displayed in [Installed].

-When the server has a high version plug-in, the corresponding plug-in will display the word `upgrade`.
+When a new version of the plugin is released, this plugin will display the word `upgrade`.

 <img src="/static/snapshots/tutorial/plugins_install_en_2.png" style="zoom: 45%;border: 1px solid #eee;border-radius: 20px;"/>

-### Plug-in market installation
+### Install plugins from market

-In [Plugin Market](https://ext.dcloud.net.cn/?cat1=1&cat2=11&orderBy=TotalDownload), enter the plug-in details page, click [Import Plug-in], it will automatically pull up the locally installed HBuilderX.
+In [Plugin Market](https://ext.dcloud.net.cn/?cat1=1&cat2=11&orderBy=TotalDownload), enter the plugin details page, click [Import Plugin], the installed HBuilderX will be called up.

 <img src="/static/snapshots/tutorial/plugins_install_3.jpg" style="zoom: 45%;border: 1px solid #eee;border-radius: 20px;"/>

 ### Install plugin offline

-> `nodejs` plugin, if there is no `node_modules` in the plugin, you need to manually execute `npm install`
+> `nodejs` plugin, if `node_modules` does not exist in the plugin, you have to manually run `npm install`.

 #### windows

-1. Open the Explorer and enter the HBuilderX installation directory
+1. Open Resource Manager and find the HBuilderX installation directory
-2. Enter the `plugins` directory
+2. Open the 'plugins' directory of HBuilderX
-3. Place the plug-in folder in this directory.
-(If it is a zip package, just unzip it)
+3. Copy/paste the downloaded HBuilderX plugins to the current directory.
+(Decompress the archive file if it is a ZIP package)
 4. Restart the HBuilderX editor

 #### Mac

-1. Open the system terminal and enter the following command to open the HBuilderX plug-in directory (note: on mac, the official version is different from the alpha directory)
+1. Open the system terminal and run the following command to open the HBuilderX plugins directory (note: On MAC, The official version and the alpha version have different directories).
-2. Put the plugin folder, if it is a zip package, just unzip it) and place it under the `plugins` directory
+2. Copy/paste the downloaded HBuilderX plugins to the current directory.
+(Decompress the archive file if it is a ZIP package)
 3. Restart the HBuilderX editor

 ```shell